Meet Our Team

-Turner is in her first year with Wyoming Virtual Academy.
+Mrs. Turner joined Wyoming Virtual Academy in 2020 and loves teaching 6th grade.
 She earned a BA in Elementary Education, with endorsements in Reading and Remedial Reading, from the University of Wyoming.
 She has worked in education for 30 years as a substitute teacher, after school coordinator, PTO president, volunteer, and 21CCLC grant program director.

 Dakota Benoit, K-6 Educator

 Mrs. Benoit is an elementary school teacher who joined Wyoming Virtual Academy in 2020.
 She earned a bachelor’s degree in elementary education, an area of concentration in early childhood education, and a year of in-depth guided reading training, from Chadron State College.
 She also earned her associates of science from Northern Wyoming Community College.
 Benoit currently teaches 3rd grade for Wyoming Virtual Academy.

 Mrs. Kobbe is an elementary teacher who joined Wyoming Virtual Academy in 2019.
 She is an enthusiastic, caring educator who believes that all children can learn and thrive in an environment that is stimulating, comfortable, and appropriate to the children’s abilities.
 She earned a bachelor’s degree in elementary education, an endorsement in ESL, and a master’s degree in Curriculum and Instruction, with the emphasis in language development, from the University of Wyoming.
 Professionally Mrs. Kobbe has seven years of classroom teaching experience, including five years specializing in ESL where she worked with bilingual students as they learned and became proficient in English.
 She finds her strength to be the ability to establish a rapport with students, parents, and staff.